RobTillaart/LTC2991/README.md

 # LTC2991

-Arduino library for an LTC2991 temperature and voltage control IC
+Arduino library for an LTC2991 temperature and voltage control IC.

 ## Description